Battery Workforce Challenge

 Want to Get Involved?

-Our team is actively looking for new members to contribute to our swimlanes in the areas of BPH, BPS, and VSI.
-To get involved, fill out this interest form.
-Also, students can contact our Project Manager, Mohammad Alsmadi or our Co-Project Manager, Anastasia Ramig.
+Our team is actively looking for new members to contribute to our swimlanes in the areas of Battery Pack Hardware, Battery Pack Software, VSI, and Project Management.
+To get involved, fill out our interest form.
+Also, students can contact our Project Manager, Jonathon Bower or our Recruitment Lead, Jade Cartolano.

-The team leads meet once a week on the UA Campus in our UA BattChallenge office, Hardaway Hall 160, however once prospective students have been organized into the swimlane in which they will be working, the team leads will coordinate a time in which the whole team can meet and discuss their objectives.
+The team leads meet Mondays on the UA Campus in our UA BattChallenge office, Hardaway Hall 160, however once prospective students have been organized into the swimlane in which they will be working, the team leads will coordinate a time in which the whole team can meet and discuss their objectives.
+Team meetings are included below: